cgpalmer/ms4/README.md

 This project aims to give users an opportunity to display unique photographs of the world, around their room.
-Users will be able to select from a wide range of my own personal photographs and purchase them on quality paper, a variety of canvas sizes or frames.
+Users will be able to select from a wide range of my own personal photographs and purchase them on quality paper, a variety of canvas sizes, frames or calendars.
 In addition, users can use their own unique photographs and have them printed in the same way!

-There are many sites that offer this but here is where Hidden Gems is different.
-Each photo will have a blog attached to it explaining the story behind the photo.
-This personal touch adds a third dimension to the art and gives users a starting point to discuss their choices with guests.
+With no need for bluetooth or fancy smart phones, Hidden Gems is a one-stop shop for all of the users needs!

+Photos can be digitally downloaded, delivered or put in a frame, calendar or on a canvas.

 ___

 <span id="inspiration"></span>

 ## Inspiration

+My inspiration from this project came from a need to connect with an e-commerce website.
+I did not feel particularly excited about the prospect of making an online shop, so I needed to pick something that would intrinsically motivate me.

+So I decided to build a website where I could show-case my photographs from travelling.
+I have used my favourite photos from the small parts of the world that I have been lucky enough to visit.

+I decided it would be nice if people wanted these photos in a frame or on a canvas.
+However, I was sure people would much prefer their own photographs on a canvas, which led me to my project idea.

+In the past, I have used the bluetooth machines in shops to print my pictures and found them to be a complex and confusing.
+I thought that a website where you could directly upload from your phone would go a long way.
+It would have the look and feel of uploading normal files to your computer, email etc. This made me feel like I could design a site where it was accessible to a wide range of people.

 #### Requesting information